ava-labs/subnet-evm/cmd/README.md

 	}

 	// CUSTOM CODE STARTS HERE
-	// setGreeting is the execution function of "SetGreeting(name string)" and sets the recipient in the string returned by hello world res := common.LeftPadBytes([]byte(inputStr), common.HashLength)
+	// setGreeting is the execution function of "SetGreeting(name string)" and sets the storageKey in the string returned by hello world res := common.LeftPadBytes([]byte(inputStr), common.HashLength)
-	accessibleState.GetStateDB().SetState(IHelloWorldAddress, common.BytesToHash([]byte("recipient")), common.BytesToHash(res))
+	accessibleState.GetStateDB().SetState(IHelloWorldAddress, common.BytesToHash([]byte("storageKey")), common.BytesToHash(res))

 	// this function does not return an output, leave this one as is packedOutput := []byte{}